BorisKriuk/BorisKriuk/README.md

 - **Reproducibility first.** Every experiment ships with a seed, a config, and a clear path to re-run it.
 - **Interpretability over opacity.** A model that can be reasoned about is worth more than one that scores well.
 - **Analytical baselines matter.** Before invoking a deep model, I write the closed-form solution.
 Often it wins.
-- **Ship the UI.** Research that nobody can run is research nobody will use.
-I build interactive front-ends for my models.
+- **Ship the UI.** Research that nobody can see is research nobody will use.
+I build front-ends for my models.

 ---